 Now they are planning to deliver 1 GW of energy storage and utility-scale, flexible gas-powered generation in the UK.

 Another name in the European Virtual Power Plants industry that has been silently harnessing the collective power of RES is Next-Kraftwerke.
 It operates one of the largest virtual power plants globally, with 9,000 aggregated assets and a capacity of 7,700 MW.

 Jochen Schwill, CEO of Next Kraftwerke will speak at Virtual Power Plant 2020 on how to turn data from a VPP into actual use cases.

 The reliability and energy efficiency of VPPs makes them suitable for industrial applications, helping them effectively manage their energy usage during peak load times.
 In Europe, the residential segment is yet to be explored to its full potential.
 VPPs are helping the integration of the demand side and supply side for optimal scheduling.
 A major reform push for smaller bids and smaller aggregators to join the VPP wave is much needed.

 Providing Power without an Actual Plant

 The benefits of VPP are apparent as it is decentralized power generation.
 The technology will make it easier to enter new markets as the VPP market players do not have to invest heavily in large physical power plants.

 It provides greater flexibility, unlike a conventional single renewable energy source.
-For it can balance the grid by quickly adapting to the existing supply and use aggregated power, controlled with cloud-based tech to execute trades.
-Virtual Power Plants have exceeded the aggregated capacity of some of the largest nuclear power plants by optimizing from the networked assets.
+For it can balance the grid by quickly adapting to the existing supply and using aggregated power, controlled with cloud-based tech to execute trades.
+Virtual Power Plants have exceeded the aggregated capacity of some of the largest nuclear power plants by optimizing networked assets.